 5. Course is not finished (brush piles, paths not beat in aka rough is rough, steep grades without steps/path,)

-6. These woods have been cut several times and there are large stumps thought
+6. These woods have been cut several times and there are large stumps everywhere.

-7. Lastly not to be understated POSION IVY, I have a small play group of friends and some will not play this course cause of it.
-I often end up with rashes from the course after doing all I can not to.
+7. Lastly not to be understated under growth, POISON IVY and TICKS, I have two small play groups of friends they will not play this course because of it.

 Other Thoughts: It's great the city is using the land for rec and what a better way then disc golf course with a motivated community to help use the land and keep it clean.
 I hope the course will blossom to meet its potential.
 Irradiation of the poison ivy will be sure to bring more people back, I fear if its not taken care of people will not be willing to come back.